 - Large populations and permanent housing

-The thing worth sharing, one which is often put to the wayside, is that the Indigenous Australians displayed all five of these characteristics of developed agriculture.
+The thing worth sharing, one which is often put to the wayside, is that at this time Indigenous Australians displayed all five of these European characteristics of developed agriculture.
 Take for example the first hand evidence provided in the diary of explorer and surveyor Major Thomas Mitchell (quoted in Bruce Pascoe’s Dark Emu from Mitchell’s diaries).

 “The grass is pulled … and piled in hayricks, so that the aspect of the desert was softened into the agreeable semblance of a hay-field … we found the ricks or hay-cocks extending for miles.” (source)

 “… the seed is made by the natives into a kind of paste or bread.
 Dry heaps of this grass, that has been pulled expressly for this purpose of gathering the seed, lay along our path for many miles.” (source)